-The Advent-Christmas cycle is complete and we find ourselves in the first week of Ordinary Time.
-This coming Sunday, then, is the Second Sunday in Ordinary Time* and you will find the scriptures for Mass and background material on them right here.
+Christmastide is complete and we find ourselves in the first week of Ordinary Time.
+This coming Sunday, then, is the Second Sunday in Ordinary Time* and you'll find the scriptures for Mass and background material on them right here.

 If you're shepherding youngsters to church, here are some hints for helping children prepare to hear the Lord's Word.

-The first reading for the day, from Isaiah, was chosen because of the nuptial imagery it offers but don't miss the "names" for God's people in the first part of the reading.
+The day's first reading, from Isaiah, was chosen because of the nuptial imagery it offers but don't miss the "names" for God's people in the first part of the reading.
 Something's lost in the translation from the Hebrew, but the names are interesting nonetheless.

 The second lesson, from 1 Corinthians, features the familiar text on the many gifts and the one Spirit.
-This text begins a series of passages from 1 Corinthians.
+This text begins will begin a series of readings from 1 Corinthians.

-Take a look at these scriptures today - and return to them a couple of times in preparation for worship on the Lord's Day!
+Take a look at these scriptures today in preparation for worship on the Lord's Day!